knowitall/ollie/README.md

 When operating at web scale, parallelism is essential.
 While the base Ollie extractor is immutable and thread safe, the parser may not be thread safe.
 I do not know whether Malt parser is thread safe.

+## FAQ

+1. How fast is Ollie?

+    You should really benchmark Ollie yourself, but on my computer (a new computer in 2011), Ollie processed 5000 high-quality web sentences in 56 seconds, or 89 sentences per second, in a single thread.
+Ollie is easily parallelizable and the Ollie extractor itself is threadsafe (see Concurrency section).

 ## Contact